studentX/lab2/opentracing/README.md

 # OpenTracing G.O.T Lab

-For this lab you are going to decorate a web server by leverage opentracing to decorate a request.
-There are 2 services involved namely castle and knight.
+In this lab, you are going to decorate a web server using the *OpenTracing* API to decorate your requests.
+There are 2 services involved: *Castle* and *Knight*.
 The Knight will attempt to melt the castle, but if you're a G.O.T fan, you already know that only the nightking can melt a castle using his undead dragon.